-You will encounter here steep cliffs, narrow canyons, reddish walls, the sound of water, deer, squirrels, and much more.
-It is one of the most beautiful national parks: Zion National Park in Utah.
+In Zion National Park, you will encounter cliffs, narrow canyons, reddish walls, the sound of water, deer, squirrels, and much more.
+Zion is one of the most beautiful national parks in Utah.
+But it is also one of the most crowded and popular.
+So we tell you some hints on how to prepare for the visit.
 We love hiking trails in Zion, like the Narrows, Angels Landing, and the Subway.
-So we share our experience from this park: where to stay, how to get there, how to prepare for the hikes, best things to do in Zion National Park, and much more.
+But we also show you things to do in Zion National Park besides hiking.
+We share our experience from this park: where to stay, how to get there, and how to prepare.
+Use the table of content for more straightforward navigation.

 Where is Zion National Park & How To Get There

 Zion National Park is located in southwestern Utah near the picturesque town of Springdale.
 The Park has the 229-square-mile (590 km2), and its unique feature is Zion Canyon, which is 15 miles (24 km) long and up to 2,640 feet (800 m) deep.
-The canyon walls are reddish, and tan-colored Navajo Sandstone eroded by the Virgin River, which makes the Park most photogenic.
-The highest peak of the Park is Horse Ranch Mountain and is 8,726 ft (2,660 m) high.
+The canyon walls are reddish, and the tan-colored Navajo Sandstone is eroded by the Virgin River, which makes the Park the most photogenic.
+The Park’s highest peak is Horse Ranch Mountain which is 8,726 ft (2,660 m) tall.

 Zion National Park Entrance Fee

-Private vehicle is $35 per week.
-Person entering by foot or bicycle: $20 (under 15 is free of charge).
-But if you plan to visit more than two parks the best idea is to buy America the Beautiful – National Parks & Federal Recreational Lands Annual Pass, for the reason that it costs only $80 per year, and you have access to more than 2,000 National Parks and federal recreation sites in the United States.
+A private vehicle is $35 per week—a person entering by foot or bicycle: is $20 (under 15 is free of charge).
+But if you plan to visit more than two or three national parks, the best idea is to buy America the Beautiful – National Parks & Federal Recreational Lands Annual Pass, for the reason that it costs only $79.99 per year, and you have access to more than 2,000 National Parks and federal recreation sites in the United States.
+The pass is valid for 1 year from the month of purchase!
+It covers entrance for a driver and all passengers in a personal vehicle at per-vehicle fee areas or up to 4 adults at sites that charge per person (kids 15 & under get in free).

 Zion National Park Permits